Summit Place Mall

-Summit Place Mall, originally Pontiac Mall, was a shopping mall in Pontiac, Michigan, United States.
-Opened in 1962 as the first enclosed mall in Michigan, it was built on a 74 acre site located in Waterford Township.
+Summit Place Mall, originally Pontiac Mall, was a shopping mall in Waterford Township, Michigan, United States.
+Opened in 1962 as the first enclosed mall in Michigan, it was built on a 74 acre site.
 After expansions in 1987 and 1993, it comprised more than 1400000 sqft of retail space.
 At its peak, it had approximately 200 inline tenants and six anchor stores: Hudson's (later Marshall Field's, then Macy's), Sears, J. C. Penney, Montgomery Ward, Service Merchandise, and Kohl's.

 Following the opening of Great Lakes Crossing Outlets in nearby Auburn Hills, Michigan in 1998, Summit Place Mall lost many of its tenants to this newer mall, also losing Service Merchandise and Montgomery Ward to their respective bankruptcies in 1999 and 2000.
 In the 2000s, Summit Place became a dead mall as the majority of its stores closed.
 Kohl's closed in March 2009 and the mall concourses were closed off in September 2009.
 J.C.
 Penney and Macy's remained until early 2010, and Sears until 2014.